Askelkana/grunt-svn-fetch/README.md

 Default value: `{}`

 Specifies any options to pass to the `exec` command when executing the svn cli statements.
-For example, it may be necessary to increase the default `maxBuffer` for larger files.
+For example, it may be necessary to increase the default `maxBuffer` for larger repositories.

 #### options.repository
 Type: `String`